Man on a Ledge Budget

 An ex-cop-turned-con threatens to jump to his death from a Manhattan hotel.
 The nearest New York Police Officer immediately responds to a screaming woman and calls dispatch.
 More officers arrive with SWAT and tactical command along with firefighters.
 The police then dispatch a police psychologist personally requested to talk him down from the ledge.
 However, things aren't as they seem.

-What was the production budget for Man on a Ledge?
+What is the budget of Man on a Ledge?

 Key Budget Allocation Categories